Ann-Maria-John/Wide-and-Deep-Learning-Book-Recommendation-System/README.md

 # Wide-and-Deep-Learning-Book-Recommendation-System

 This repository contains the code and resources for building a book recommendation system using a Wide and Deep Learning model.
 The system leverages user ratings data to provide personalized book recommendations based on the architecture described in this paper (https://arxiv.org/pdf/1606.07792).
 The model combines the benefits of linear models (wide) and deep neural networks (deep) to capture both memorization and generalization capabilities.
+This hybrid approach allows the model to memorize and generalize data efficiently.

 Dataset